PaloAltoNetworks/KIEMPossible/README.md

 In Kubernetes clusters, we rarely have full visibility into the permissions of each entity.
 Furthermore, we don't always know about all of the entities that have access altogether.
 KIEMPossible aims to mitigate the majority of this problem, and allow you not only full visibility into the entities with access to your cluster and their permissions, but also to the usage of said permissions.
 This will allow you to make informed decisions regarding permissioning, allowing you to follow the principle of least privilege without having to worry about breaking workloads or blocking users, thus narrowing the attack surface for potential adversaries.
 So what actually happens when you run KIEMPossible?
 - Retrieval of all the Roles (refers to Roles and ClusterRoles) and Bindings (refers to RoleBindings and ClusterRoleBindings) in the cluster.
-If the `--collect-workloads` flag is set, retrieval of all of the workloads and the ServiceAccounts they use
+If the `--collect-workloads` flag is set, retrieval of all of the workloads, ServiceAccounts they use and associated workload identities
 - Extraction of all of the Subjects and their matching Roles from the Bindings
 - "Flattening" the permissions for each subject to the lowest possible level (a single verb and scope - for namespaced resources this is either `namespace` or `namespace/resourceName`, for non-namespaced resources this is either `cluster-wide` or `resourceName`).
 For example, `*` on `pods` at the cluster level, becomes a line per verb applicable to the pods resource, per namespace in the cluster.
 This also takes into account special verbs which are only applicable to certain resources such as `impersonate` or `bind`.
 Additionally, top-level resources such as `serviceaccounts` are broken down to their subresources (so in this case the DB would end up with the relevant permissions for `serviceaccount` and for `serviceaccounts/token`).
 All of this "flattening" is crucial for the comparison of the permission table and the logs, allowing us to handle more specific cases
 - Log ingestion based on the chosen provider.
 During the log ingestion, group inheritance is handled (check notes for GKE) - this means that users or serviceaccounts which don't get their permissions directly from Bindings but rather through group membership will be mapped to the DB.
 During this stage, we handle group inheritance for Local, AWS and AZURE clusters.
 Additionally, we handle EKS Access Entries in order to ensure coverage of entities with permissions gained through this method